orbitmines/archive/projects/Project - Story & Lore.md

 ---

 The sun burned brightly even though it was an early spring day.
+I

 [Start story in 2045, release day of The Ether]